 When you refinance your federal loans, those loans are replaced with a private loan.

-There’s a big benefit to this: a chance to score a lower interest rate.
+As we said above, there’s a big benefit to this: a chance to score a lower interest rate.
 Refinancing with a private lender is the only way you can reduce your interest rate on a federal loan.

 That’s because federal loans aren’t set according to your credit score.
 Everyone gets the same rate, depending on the type of loan you have and when you took it out.
-The current rate for undergraduate Direct Subsidized and Unsubsidized Loans taken out on or after July 1, 2018 is 5.05%.

 The federal government does offer its own (partial) answer to refinancing with a private lender: consolidation.
 Under this program, you replace multiple federal loans (and only federal loans) with one Direct Consolidation Loan, and you keep your federal perks.